 It is the sub-fund's objective to hold Reserve Assets only up to 10% of its Net Asset Value, but this amount may occasionally be exceeded on a temporary basis.
-The sub-fund may hold ancillary liquid assets as specified in article 3.2. (o) of the general section of the Sales Prospectus.
+The sub-fund may hold up to 20% ancillary liquid assets.
+In exceptionally unfavourable market conditions, it is permitted to temporarily hold more than 20% ancillary liquid assets if circumstances so require and to the extent that this appears to be justified with regard to the interests of the unitholder.